 However, the responsibilities were clear, assist customers with their bills, disputes, upgrades/downgrades and migrations.
 The trick came with what would be performance indicators, how many disputes you can resolve.
 One of the disputes is resolving a client’s bill or an upgrade.
 I took it upon myself to find out why the patterns aren’t curbed.
 The answer to that was that a sales department had these ‘upgrades’ as their main source for reaching targets.

-The biggest lesson in this, compassion and sympathy are key when on the line with a customer.
+The biggest lesson in this is, compassion and sympathy are key when on the line with a customer.
 However, what defeats them is the inability to help and seek an indefinite solution to their problem, or one that’d improve their experience even in the slightest.

 To be Customer-Centric and Why is it important

 However, businesses that are formed with the ‘customer’ at their centre, thrive better in that close relationships that are built over time help to understand their product, achieve their goals, increase their values and improve their business processes and in this comes customer satisfaction – your services are built on meeting customer expectations and needs which become a part of you.

 What Has helped me in my Customer Support Roles

 One of the best ways that helped me in my role was to take on a client’s issue as if it were my own – if I were one of those frustrated and on the brink of helpless customers I spoke to early in my career, how would I best want my problem to be solved.

 - Treat issues with urgency

 - Know your product to help a client efficiently (being able to provide answers when asked builds trust and can help keep a client calm and not deepen their frustration)

 - When the issue is finally resolved, do callbacks to find out how the solution is going